Suboxone for Opioid Addiction Treatment

 • Mortality.

-Detoxing with Suboxone can effectively assist in managing cravings and withdrawal so that patients can focus on making healthy lifestyle changes.
+Suboxone can effectively assist in managing cravings and withdrawal so that patients can focus on making healthy lifestyle changes.
 In addition to medication, another important component of treatment for opioid addiction is counseling and behavioral addiction therapies.10

-Where Can I Find Suboxone for Detox Treatment?
+Where Can I Find Suboxone?

 Incorrect usage may not only be ineffective but combining Suboxone with other medications can have dangerous consequences.
 For example, taking Suboxone sublingual film with other opioids, benzodiazepines, alcohol, or other central nervous system depressants can cause respiratory distress, coma, or even death.3